sushmitha1896/pupilbio/README.md

 The results of the analysis, including quality control reports, alignment summaries, variant summaries, and visualizations, can be found here.

 ********Conclusion********
 This project demonstrates my ability to perform comprehensive bioinformatics analyses, from raw data processing to variant identification and visualization.
-Thank you for considering my application for the bioinformatics position at PupilBio.
+Thank you for considering my application for the bioinformatics position.

 *********Contact******
-For any questions or further information, please feel free to reach out to me at sushmi180496@gmail.com
+For any questions or further information, please feel free to reach out to me at sushmi18041996@gmail.com / sushmi180496@gmail.com